 - Completion of background questionnaires by the child’s parents and teachers to provide information about the child’s functioning at home and school.

-- An initial interview with the parent and child.
-In this session, the child and parents will participate in a discussion with the Neuropsychologist regarding their strengths and interests, difficulties, and relevant background information.
+- An initial interview with the parent.
+In this session, the parents will participate in a discussion with the Neuropsychologist regarding their child's strengths and interests, difficulties, and relevant background information.

 - Individual assessment sessions with the child.
 Typically, two separate 1.5 hour assessment sessions will be carried out, although this might vary depending on the presenting issues.
 The number of assessment sessions and the length of the assessment sessions will be discussed during your initial interview.